-Miles from the ocean, Interstate 8 finds itself at Sea Level in the Imperial Valley of California.
+Many miles from the ocean, Interstate 8 lowers to Sea Level in the Imperial Valley of California.
 Photo taken 01/27/06.

 Parallel/Historic U.S. Routes